gjearevoll/BioDivMapping/README.md

 ## Pipeline structure

 When the pipeline is running at an acceptable scope or level a more detailed instruction guide will be provided, however for the moment the description below serves as a brief overview of the pipeline structure.
-A visualisation of the workflow can be found [**at this Miro board**](https://miro.com/app/board/uXjVMCkk6YI=/).

 To run the pipeline the following files need to be supplied in the data/external folder.
 Once you have cloned to repository to your local environment you can simply edit the current versions of these files that already reside there.